janhq/cortex.cpp/docs/README.md

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+### Preview URL, Pre-release and Publishing Documentation

+When a PR is created, the preview URL will be automatically commented on the PR.
+For staging or pre-release documentation, use the following domains [https://pre-release-nitro.jan.ai/](https://pre-release-nitro.jan.ai/)

+To officially publish documentation, create a tag in the format `vx.y.z-docs` (e.g., `v0.1.1-docs`) on the `main` branch.
+The documentation will then be published to [https://nitro.jan.ai/](https://nitro.jan.ai/)

 ### Additional Plugins
 - @docusaurus/theme-live-codeblock
 - [Redocusaurus](https://redocusaurus.vercel.app/): manually upload swagger files at `/openapi/OpenAPISpec.json`